kevinmkchin/vertext/README.md

 # vertext
 Single header C library for assembling textured quads for rendering text.
 This library does not perform rendering directly and instead provides a vertex buffer of vertices (in either Screen Space or Clip Space) and texture coordinates.
 This allows the library to work seamlessly with both OpenGL and DirectX.
-Very lightweight: ~450 LOC.
-See https://github.com/kevinmkchin/XNGINE for use examples.
+Very lightweight: ~700 lines of code.

 PURPOSE: Text rendering is a non-trivial task, and this library strives to make it easy and frictionless.